kompanie-dev/reagenz/README.md

 ## Structure
 The repository consists of two folders:
-* `demo`: Contains two apps to play around with
+* `demo`: A demo project containing two apps to play around with
     * `notes`: A note app
     * `shared`: Components shared between the apps
     * `tasks`: A ToDo app
 * `source`: The source code of the Reagenz library

 ## Limitations
-The simplicity of Reagenz comes at the cost of some performance optimizations and features.

-The following limitations are known:
 * Reagenz currently re-renders the whole component even if only a small part of it's DOM is affected
     * This is usually fine as long as your components are at a reasonable size
 * Reagenz has no idea of the hierarchy of the components that need to be re-rendered
-    * So it's possible that child-components get re-rendered first, just to be trashed because their parent get's re-rendered
+    * It's possible that child-components get re-rendered first, just to be trashed because their parent get's re-rendered
 * It's not possible to update a state property and use it in the same component
-    * This example would cause focus issues: `<input type="text" value="${searchValue}" $input="updateSearchValue">`
+    * This example would cause focus issues if `updateSearchValue` would update `searchValue` while you type in the input: `<input type="text" value="${searchValue}" $input="updateSearchValue">`
 * No complete separation of apps
     * It's not possible to have different components with the same tag in two or more apps
     * Multiple instances of the same app are not possible